MultiPath Memory Access: Breaking Host-GPU Bandwidth Bottlenecks in LLM Services

 We evaluate how robust MMA is under contention and how well it balances load across paths.
 Our \emph{baseline} configuration is that both streams use native cudaMemcpyAsync with static binding to fixed PCIe links as shown in Figure~\ref{fig:topology}.

-\textbf{MMA Coexistence with native CUDA traffic.} We first test how our MMA behaves when sharing PCIe with native cudaMemcpyAsync traffic.
-Here, native copies act as background traffic produced by ``third-party'' components (e.g., NIC DMA or applications not using our library) and pin one direct PCIe link for a long period.
-Figure \ref{subfig:mma_native} illustrates the bandwidth allocation when native single-stream CUDA traffic coexists with MMA’s multi-stream transfer traffic.
-It can be observed that on congested links, MMA and native CUDA traffic achieve a fair bandwidth distribution, while on non-contended links, MMA’s bandwidth remains unaffected.
-This behavior arises because MMA strives to avoid bandwidth underutilization by ensuring continuous transfer tasks on each transfer path.
-Under the influence of internal PCIe flow control, a fair bandwidth sharing between MMA and native single-stream traffic is realized.
+\textbf{MMA coexistence with native CUDA traffic.} We first test how MMA behaves when sharing PCIe bandwidth with native \texttt{cudaMemcpyAsync} traffic.
+Here, native copies represent background traffic produced by third-party components (e.g., NIC DMA or applications not using MMA) that pin one direct PCIe link for an extended period.
+Figure~\ref{subfig:mma_native} shows the bandwidth allocation when native single-stream CUDA traffic coexists with MMA.
+On congested links, MMA reduces the amount of work assigned to the contended path, while non-contended paths continue to contribute bandwidth.
+This behavior arises because outstanding-queue backpressure slows pulls from busy paths, and PCIe's internal flow control arbitrates bandwidth between co-running traffic sources.

-\textbf{ MMA congestion with MMA.} Next, we examine interference between two concurrent MMA flows.
-As shown in Figure ~\ref{subfig:mma_mma}, these two MMA flows fairly share the bandwidth, with the total bandwidth approaching the ideal value.
-This is because each process in MMA maintains its own multipath queue and pull-based scheduler; therefore, theoretically, the two flows might interfere with each other, but the bandwidth of both flows is still much higher than the native baseline.
+\textbf{Coexistence of concurrent MMA flows.} Next, we examine interference between two concurrent MMA flows.
+As shown in Figure~\ref{subfig:mma_mma}, the two flows share the available relay capacity without either flow collapsing to the native single-path baseline.
+Each MMA process maintains its own multipath queue and pull-based scheduler, so although the two flows may contend on shared links, both still achieve bandwidth far exceeding the native baseline.